Myekman/tic_tac_toe/README.md

 The development environment used for this game was GitPod.
 In GitPod a template enviorment was used provided by Code Institute.

-Regular commits and pushes to GitHub have been implemented to save through development.
+Regular commits and pushes to GitHub have been implemented and saved through development.

-The procedure for deployment was followed by the video from Love Running.
+The procedure for deployment:

 1. Log into GitHub.
 2. Find the Repository that you want to deploy live.